dive-into-machine-learning/dive-into-machine-learning/README.md

     * [Open Ethics Canvas](https://openethics.ai/canvas/)
 * You learn by doing

 If that's you, join me in getting a bit ahead of yourself, and see if you want to learn more about the field.
-[There's also alternatives later in this guide.](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning)
+(For alternatives, [jump to the end of the guide](https://github.com/hangtwenty/dive-into-machine-learning#more-ways-to-dive-into-machine-learning) or [check out Nam Vu's guide, "Machine Learning for Software Engineers"](https://github.com/ZuzooVn/machine-learning-for-software-engineers))

 # Let's get started